AdBol05/mepper/README.md

 ```

 # index.js
 Determines notes from a given file.
-Natively supporrts WAV files and converts MP3 files into WAV if needed.
+Should resolve notes from a midi file.

 # firmware.js
 Firmware is meant for a raspberry pi.
 It takes a json file and extracts all data from it.
 Motors are then controlled based on the sequence stored in the json file.